Darxo/Hardened/README.md

 - NPCs with **Bolster** are more likely to attack with their polarm as they are surrounded by more allies
 - NPCs with **Dismantle** are more likely to target enemies with 100% hitpoints
 - NPCs with **Sweeping Strikes** are more likely to use an appropriate attack as they are surrounded by more enemies
+- NPCs with **Wear them Down** 20% more likely to target someone who is almost fully fatigued
 - NPCs are more likely to target enemies with **Formidable Approach** if it has been procced against them
 - NPCs are far less likely to attack into an active **Rebuke**
 - NPCs are more likely use **Disarm** onto enemies with **Spearwall** or **Riposte**